The official bio I send to reporters

 The real me

 S. M. Boyce is a pseudonym I’ve had since middle school.
-I sign my checks as Sarah Montee, but Boyce is my writing hat.
+I’m really Sarah Michelle Boyce, but the nickname “Boyce” suits me fine.
+It’s my writing hat.
 My creative hat.
 My it’s-totally-legal-to-kill-this-person-because-he’s-fictional hat.

 (GASP did she just tell us her real name?!)